-In this article, we will learn what are chillers in HVAC system, along with the definition, meaning, working, types, selection, applications, advantages, disadvantages, etc. Let’s explore!
+In this article, we will learn what are water chillers in HVAC system, along with the definition, meaning, working, types, selection, applications, advantages, disadvantages, etc. Let’s explore!

-Chillers are widely used machines to remove heat from a liquid, and they are extensively used in industries.
+Water Chillers are widely used machines to remove heat from a liquid, and they are extensively used in industries.
 There are several chiller options available.
 The application, cooling temperature requirements, and cooling characteristics need to match the needs when choosing one.
 Significant parameters to ponder are the operating temperatures and pressures.

 They vary in size; small chillers are available for smaller applications.
 While commercially or industrially, large chiller units are required, but the basic principle stays intact, and they provide cooling for HVAC systems as well as for the process industries.